dhruvgupta3389/abhimanyu/README.md

-# Jarvies: Your All-in-One Virtual Assistant
+# Abhimanyu: Your All-in-One Virtual Assistant

-Jarvies is an intelligent virtual assistant designed to help you with a variety of tasks ranging from natural language processing and facial recognition to speech recognition and automated GUI interactions.
-Built using modern machine learning libraries and Python modules, Jarvies brings together several functionalities to create an engaging and responsive assistant.
+Abhimanyu is an intelligent virtual assistant designed to help you with a variety of tasks ranging from natural language processing and facial recognition to speech recognition and automated GUI interactions.
+Built using modern machine learning libraries and Python modules, Abhimanyu brings together several functionalities to create an engaging and responsive assistant.

 ## Features